zalun/FlightDeck/docs/source/index.rst

 Welcome to Add-on Builder's documentation!
 ==========================================

-Hi, this is a development documentation for FlightDeck.
+Hi, this is the development documentation for FlightDeck.

 You may find some valuable info on the official Wiki_

-If you just want to know how to start, please read :ref:`Installation for development <dev-install>` and other :ref:`Contribution <contribution>` pages.
+To get started please read the :ref:`Installation section <install>`.

 Contents: